 Whether you are purchasing your first home or your custom dream home, the Falls at Imperial Oaks has a home for you.
-With home prices ranging from the low $240,000s to the $830,000s, you will find a home to fit your budget and your stage in life.
+With home prices ranging from the low $250,000s to $1 mil+, you will find a home to fit your budget and your stage in life.
 The homes in Falls at Imperial Oaks were built between 2011 and 2020 by respected and well known builders of David Weekley, Village Builders, Lennar, Cal-Atlantic, Ryland, and custom builder, Partners in Building.

 Single family homes, patio homes, Next gen homes, homes in a gated section, homes with lake views, and homes with wooded reserve views are all available in the neighborhood.
 The Falls at Imperial Oaks has an extensive array of amenities including 5 miles of walking trails, pocket parks, clubhouse with a state of the art fitness center and a Great Room for resident events, lakes, 2 resort style pools with beach entry, splashpad, covered pavilions, clubhouse, playgrounds, tennis courts, Happy Tails off-leash dog park, soccer fields and 2.5 miles of nature trails surrounding the 100 acre Lake Holcomb.

 With over 50 annual organized community activities and an extensive array of amenities, you are going to LOVE living in the Falls at Imperial Oaks.
 The annual HOA (Home Owners Association) fee of $650.00 for non-gated sections and $950.00 for gated sections is lower than other master planned communities with comparable community amenities.

 Montgomery County’s newest YMCA, The Holcomb Family YMCA is located off of Imperial Promenade on 10 acres of land overlooking the 100+ acre Lake Holcomb.
 Phase I of the YMCA opened in December 2021.
 Phase II is projected to be completed in 2023.